 This is one of the most overlooked steps and one of the most important.
 Questions that work in Western surveys often contain leading phrasing, double-barreled structures, or culturally loaded assumptions that will skew your Indian data.

-Prompt: “Flag any leading or culturally biased phrasing and suggest neutral alternatives to these questions.”
+Prompt: I want you to flag any leading or culturally biased phrasing and suggest neutral alternatives to these questions

 You cannot use respondent data ethically without proper informed consent.
 Consent requires that respondents clearly understand every question which means you first need to simplify complex academic language.